jarradseers/express-load/README.md

 # Express Load

-The _express-load_ module provides the ability to load scripts into an Express instance from a specified directory.
-Make large express MVC applications easier to develop by allowing a logical file separation without having to include a bunch of files, see the examples folder for information.
+The _express-load_ module provides the ability to load scripts into an Express instance from specified directories or files.
+Make large express MVC applications easier to develop by allowing a logical file separation without having to require your scripts.
+See the examples folder for information.

-Despite being a very simple module, it is extremely useful.
-It can be used to autoload models, routes, schemas, configs, controllers, object maps... etc...
+Express Load can be used to autoload models, routes, schemas, configs, controllers, object maps... etc...

-_express-load_ gives you access to the autoloaded files in the Express application instance to keep out of the global namespace.
-This also allows access to the scripts via the request object.
+You get access to the autoloaded files in the Express application instance to keep out of the global namespace.
+This also allows access to the scripts via the request object. `req.app`

-A script at controllers/user.js becomes available as app.controllers.user or req.app.controllers.user in a request.
+A script at `controllers/user.js` becomes available as `app.controllers.user` or `req.app.controllers.user` in a request.

 ## Installation